 Breville Burr Coffee Grinder

-This is one of the machines that once you find your perfect settings you will never touch it to make adjustments, unless you change the beans type.
+This is one of the machines that once you find your perfect settings you will never touch it to make adjustments unless you change the beans.
 Reliable, it can last years if you don’t grind large quantities.
-If you you intend to buy your grinder for a restaurant, you should probably look for a more powerful machine.
+If you intend to buy your grinder for a restaurant, you should probably look for a more powerful machine.
 This machine has received on Amazon better reviews than the Baratza grinders, which are among my personal favorites.
 It is a great purchase for any coffee enthusiast.

 How to Grind Coffee Beans – Coarse or Fine?